smikhalevski/parallel-universe/README.md

 });

 pubSub.publish('Mars');
-// Prints an error to the console
+// Prints 'Error: Kaput' to the console
 ```

 By default, error handler is set to `PubSub.defaultErrorHandler` which logs errors to the console.